Writers, stop stacking!!

 The reason Verbs get the highest score is that the mind reads them easier and faster.
 It’s primal.
 “Run” makes our mind envision running (especially when there's a bear growling).
 Nouns are next.
 "Fire" makes us want to run, because we envision getting our "Victoria Secrets" burned off.
 Proper nouns, even better: “Joe” evokes more personality than “that guy” and, if the writer has written the character well, triggers an emotional response (positive for protagonists and negative for antagonists).

 My point is this: when editing your work, look for strings of Articles, Prepositions, Conjunctions, and Pronouns.
-In fact, search for the ones you use most.
+Search for the ones you use most and notice how often you string them together or add them to a weak verb, such as the "to be" verb variations (was/were/is/are).
 Three or more indicates editing is necessary.
-Don't get ride of using these words, just minimize their use.
+Don't stop using these words altogether, just minimize their appearances and groupings.
 They have their place, but not at top billing.

-Mine vary per manuscript, but for romantic suspense I search for my mostly likely culprits: so, and, but, toward, back, up, down, in, out, if, then, than.
-When I’m writing historical, I tend toward these: but, rather, very, toward, un/likely, awfully, backwards, upwards, downwards, alike, besides, fore, aft.
+My trespasses in this area vary per manuscript, but for romantic suspense I search for my most likely culprits: so, and, but, toward, back, up, down, in, out, if, then, than.
+When I’m writing historical, I tend toward these: but, rather, very, toward, un/likely, certainly, awfully, backwards, upwards, downwards, alike, besides, fore, aft.

-You can do a separate search for Weak Verbs: is, are, were, will, may, might, could, should, would....etc.
+You can do a separate search for weak verbs: is, are, were, will, may, might, could, should, would....etc. and see how you combine these with weak words.
+Such as "It's not as if he were there."
+Ick.

 For those who like a challenge, try rewriting that heinous sentence above, or just share with us the words you commonly use that get you all stacked up with no place to go...Otherwise, go forth and edit!